 Wayanad Attractions Reopening Status 2026: What's Open, What's Closed

-- Temporarily closed: Attamala Viewpoint (including the glass bridge), Wayanad Ultra Park
+- Still closed (2024 landslide): Attamala Viewpoint (including glass bridge), Wayanad Ultra Park

 What’s Open — And Worth Your Time